sourcesync/seemap2003/README.md

 * I recommend manually performing all software updates before you takee it off public interneet
 * Do a reboot to make sure all of the settings above were permanent
 * Remember to do a final test of the workshop before internet becomes unavailable ( such as at the conference site )

+### Jetson NANO Optional System Optimizations

+* At terminal, run "docker version" and if you can't see the server version then follow the docker post-installation steps (https://docs.docker.com/engine/install/linux-postinstall/)

 # TODO